Loans: BC Residents (Full-Time)

 If you are enrolled in less than 9 units, see the BC Residents (Part-Time) section.
 If you are enrolled in less than 3 units, you are ineligible for Government Student Loan funding.

-How do I maintain interest-free status?
+How do I maintain in-study, interest-free status?

 How does split enrollment work if you are attending two schools?